When everyone left the restaurant, it was empty and quiet.

 The skeleton couldn’t help but chuckle, “Well not everything my dear.”

-“Hey Benny,” Phoebe wanted to asked him something, “Last night me and my brother heard strange noises in our home, was that you checking up on us?”
+“Hey Benny,” Phoebe wanted to ask him something, “Last night I and my brother heard strange noises in our home, was that you checking upon us?”

 The others looked at her with an odd expression like she said something wrong.
 Benny asked Phoebe about it and she said, “My brother and I woke up and we saw a big shadow in the house.
 It was in my room growling like it wanted to eat me.”